saipavithra-29/goodfluence-web/README.md

 ## About

-Goodfluence is a social media platform that encourages users to share positive actions, inspire others, and build a community based on kindness instead of negativity.
+Goodfluence is a social media platform that I'm building to encourage people to share positive actions and meaningful stories.
+The goal is to create a space where kindness and helpful actions are valued more than negativity.

-This project is being developed as a full-stack web application.
+This is a full-stack web development project that I'm building to improve my web development skills while learning new technologies.

 ---

 ## Current Progress

 ### ✅ Completed

-- GitHub repository created
+- Created the GitHub repository
-- Git installed and configured
+- Installed and configured Git
-- Project connected to GitHub
+- Connected the project to GitHub
-- Landing page UI
+- Designed the landing page
-- Responsive navigation bar
+- Built the navigation bar
-- Hero section
+- Created the hero section
-- Footer
+- Added the footer
+- Built the login page
+- Created a semantic login form
+- Used Flexbox for the page layout
+- Styled the login form, inputs, and buttons

 ### 🚧 Currently Working On

-- Login page
+- Register page

 ---